 One fact, in particular, has received an alarming amount of coverage.
 An alarming trend already exists in these debates that unfairly demonizes people with psychiatric disorders – and with this context in mind, it is both discouraging and alarming that so much attention has been focused on a psychiatric prescription the killer once had.

 It goes without saying that seemingly everyone has strong and varying opinions about what should be done to stop gun violence and what to blame for the increasing prevalence of spree shootings.
-This debate is so polarizing, studies show a person’s attitude towards gun control and firearm ownership is often the single strongest factor for predicting which political party they will vote for.
+This debate about around mental illness and mass shootings is so polarizing, studies show a person’s attitude towards gun control and firearm ownership is often the single strongest factor for predicting which political party they will vote for.
 In that context, note that this is not a post about gun control.
 It is, however, a rebuttal to a specific argument generally made by supporters of the Republican Party.

 It’s a common refrain to hear, “banning guns won’t stop anything.
 The real problem is mental illness!”
 The irony of such a statement, though unintended, is palpable.
 The politicians who reject gun control reform arguments are the very same people who have repeatedly tried to repeal the Affordable Care Act, which millions and millions rely on for health insurance coverage.
 What’s even worse is that people with serious mental illnesses tend to have a disproportionately low income, and are thus far more likely than others to rely on health insurance provided by the ACA.